-VCU offers tuition assistance to eligible faculty and staff through tuition wavers, while VCU Health System provides education assistance to qualified employees.
-If a tuition waiver or education assistance is not used, students will be billed tuition from the university at the appropriate off-campus rate.
-Employees should contact their human resources department for any questions about tuition waiver or education assistance.
+VCU offers tuition assistance to eligible faculty and staff through tuition benefits, while VCU Health System provides education assistance to qualified employees.
+If a tuition benefit or education assistance is not used, students will be billed tuition from the university at the appropriate off-campus rate.
+Employees should contact their human resources department for any questions about tuition benefit or education assistance.

 Some senior citizens may be eligible for tuition waivers.
-See the Division of Strategic Enrollment Management website for details on the Senior Citizens Higher Education Program.
-View our OCPE Senior Citizen Waiver Policy and Senior Citizen Waiver Form for Non-Credit Courses/Events.
+See the Records and Registration website for details on the Senior Citizens Higher Education Program.

 Other Funding Sources - payments made by someone other than the participant (i.e. scholarships, G.I.
 Bill, employer payment, AmeriCorps funding, etc.)